ibexa/documentation-developer/docs/guide/extending/extending_udw.md

 ## Adding new tabs to the UDW

 The Universal Discovery Widget is highly customizable.
-It allows you to add new tabs to the module ijn the following way:
+It enables you to add new tabs to the module in the following way:

 ``` jsx
 window.eZ.addConfig(